mjhong0708/amp/docs/installation.rst

     $ cd <installation-directory>/amp/
     $ make

-If you do not have the GNU Makefile installed, you can prepare the Fortran extension module in the following steps:
+If you do not have the GNU Makefile installed, you can prepare the Fortran extension module manually in the following steps:

 1. Compile model Fortran subroutines inside the model and descriptor folders by::